DataFire/Integrations/integrations/generated/google_androidenterprise/README.md

   * locale `string`: The BCP47 tag for a locale. (e.g. "en-US", "de").
   * text `string`: The text localized in the associated locale.

+### MaintenanceWindow
+* MaintenanceWindow `object`: Maintenance window for managed Google Play Accounts.
+This allows Play store to update the apps on the foreground in the designated window.
+  * durationMs `string`: Duration of the maintenance window, in milliseconds.
+The duration must be between 30 minutes and 24 hours (inclusive).
+  * startTimeAfterMidnightMs `string`: Start time of the maintenance window, in milliseconds after midnight on the device.
+Windows can span midnight.

 ### ManagedConfiguration
 * ManagedConfiguration `object`: A managed configuration resource contains the set of managed properties defined by the app developer in the app's managed configurations schema, as well as any configuration variables defined for the user.
   * configurationVariables [ConfigurationVariables](#configurationvariables)